nasa/fprime/Svc/Framer/docs/sdd.md

 Solid horizontal arrows represent synchronous port invocations, and open horizontal arrows represent asynchronous port invocations.

+These diagrams assume that each downlink frame contains a single packet.

 #### 6.2.1.
 Sending a Telemetry Packet

-The following sequence diagram shows what happens when `chanTlm` sends a telemetry packet to `framer`. decodes the data into a command packet.
+The following sequence diagram shows what happens when `chanTlm` sends a telemetry packet to `framer`.

 ```mermaid
 sequenceDiagram